The Aspen Throw

 NOTES

-• Chain 2 at the beginning of the row does not count as a stitch.
+• Chain 2 at beginning of rows does not count as a stitch.
 Always start your row in the first stitch.
+They do not count as a stitch at the end of a row, either.
+Do not place any stitches into the chain 2’s.

-• Every row except the first row is worked entirely in the back loop only.
+• Every row is worked entirely in the Back Loop Only.

-• This blanket is worked “corner to corner”, which helps to create the diagonal ribbing.
-This means that we begin the work in a corner and increase or decrease to create the rectangle shape of the blanket, instead of working on one long chain.
+• This blanket is worked “corner to corner”, which creates the diagonal ribbing.
+This means we begin the work in a corner and increase or decrease to create the rectangle shape of the blanket, instead of working on one long chain.

 • This pattern is broken down into Parts 1, 2 and 3.
 Part 1 creates the width of the blanket, Part 2 creates the height of the blanket and Part 3 finishes the blanket.